grow/grow/content/docs/podspec.md

 [TOC]

 Grow pods __must__ contain a file named `podspec.yaml`.
-The podspec contains flags and a few definitions that specify various behavior and properties of your site, such as URLs, the version of the Grow SDK compatible with the pod, and localization information.
+The podspec contains flags and a few definitions that specify various behavior and properties of your site, such as URLs, the version of Grow compatible with the pod, and localization information.

 ## podspec.yaml